-New tips by IELTS examiner
+New tips by an IELTS examiner

 I am sure that after reading my previous post, you couldn’t wait for the next one.
-These tips were also shared by that great guy, former IELTS examiner, from my last post.
+These tips were also shared by that great guy, a former IELTS examiner, from my last post.

 IELTS Speaking tips

-Don’t experiment with new words during your interview - it is not the time.
+Don’t experiment with new words during your Speaking interview – it is not the time.
 Use only words and phrases you are sure about.
-For example, if you were reading a newspaper yesterday and saw a new word, but you’re not sure what it means or when people use it - forget about using it in IELTS.
+For example, if you were reading a newspaper yesterday and saw a new word, but you’re not sure what it means or when people use it – forget about using it in IELTS.

 Expose yourself to as much English as you can.
-Not just to learn new words and phrases, but to also practice until you master them.
+Not just to learn new words and phrases, but also to practice until you master them.

-Tips by IELTS examiner
+Tips by an IELTS examiner

 IELTS Writing tips